- GAP 200.170, Effort Reporting

 Instruction and administration, which includes writing grant proposals (including competing renewals), department meetings, supervising students in non-grant related activities, interviewing students, participation on Institutional Committees such as search committees, Institutional Review Board (IRB) or Institutional Animal Care & Use (IACUC).

 Furthermore, the UG requires charges to a Federal award to be based on records that accurately reflect the work performed.
 Duke University uses the Effort Certification and Reporting Technology tool (ECRT), a system that allows for internal controls to provide reasonable assurance that the charges are accurate, allowable and properly allocated, as well as incorporated into Duke’s official payroll records.
-ECRT requires employees and supervisors to review and approve effort statements so that payroll distribution aligns with certified effort.
+ECRT requires employees and Effort Coordinators to review and approve effort statements so that payroll distribution aligns with certified effort.

 A. Exempt Employees